webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Apocalypse-Sword.md

 ---
 aliases:
-  - Four Horsemen of the Apocalypse Sword
+- "Four Horsemen of the Apocalypse Sword"
 tags:
 - Compendium/CSRD/en/Creatures-NPCs
 - Creature
 - Creature/level/6
 - Creature/Heath/24
-title: Four Horsemen of the Apocalypse Sword
-collection: Creatures-NPCs
-kind: Compendium
+- Creature/Armor/3
 ---

 ## Four Horsemen of the Apocalypse Sword
 Sword (also called “War”) is never far from large‑scale conflicts.
 She glories in battle and warfare, and before the world ended, she was a provocateur, a mercenary, a soldier, and sometimes a general.
 However, once a war is good and started, she prefers fighting over watching.
 Then and now, she dresses in red, preferring red military attire and a massive sword—or assault rifle—the color of blood.